 Another important element of any oil is its smoking point.
 The smoking point is the temperature at which the oil begins to smoke, and it starts to break down.
 When oils break down, the nutrients, as well as the flavor, get affected.

-Refined oils tend to have higher smoking points which make them better suited for cooking techniques which use high temperatures such as deep frying or searing.
-Luckily, we don’t do much deep frying around here!
+Refined oils tend to have higher smoking points which make them better suited for cooking techniques that use high temperatures such as deep frying or searing.
+Luckily, we don’t do a lot of deep-frying around here!

-On the other hand, unrefined oils have lower smoking points, which make them a poor choice for deep frying.
+Unrefined oils have lower smoking points, which makes them a poor choice for deep frying.
 However, they are an excellent choice for dishes where the cooking temperature is not very high.
 If you need to cook something at a higher temperature, avocado oil, coconut oil, and ghee are suitable unrefined oils for cooking at medium-high heat.

 The Healthiest Unrefined Oils for Cooking, Skin, and Overall Health

 Olive Oil—There are different grades of olive oil, and not all of them are unrefined oils.
 For example:

-- The extra-virgin olive oil is the purest form of unrefined oil, obtained from the first pressing with the least amount of processing.
+- Extra-virgin olive oil is the purest form of unrefined oil, obtained from the first pressing with the least amount of processing.

 - The virgin olive oil grade is obtained from the second pressing.